 In today’s market, users expect applications to work flawlessly.
 One negative experience can be enough to drive customers to your competition.

-For an extreme example of this, let’s go back to our financial services sector.
+For an extreme example, let’s go back to our financial services sector.
 Imagine if a company took a payment from you but never sent your item—or worse, imagine if your data were leaked and your identity stolen.
 While the effects of a negative user experience can be especially profound in that industry, no users want the software they rely on to fail them when they need it.
 Constantly living up to expectations is how firms stay ahead of the competition.

 Code reliability and code quality are often used interchangeably.
 However, they represent different aspects of software development.

-Aspect | Code Reliability | Code Quality |
+| Aspect | Code Reliability | Code Quality |

-Focus | How software behaves when executed | How code is written and structured |
+| Focus | How software behaves when executed | How code is written and structured |

-Timeframe | Long-term performance over time | Immediate assessment of code structure |
+| Timeframe | Long-term performance over time | Immediate assessment of code structure |

-Measurement | Error rates, uptime, meantime between failure (MTBF), recovery time | Complexity, readability, maintainability metrics |
+| Measurement | Error rates, uptime, meantime between failure (MTBF), recovery time | Load testing, stress testing, and fault injection |

-Testing emphasis | Load testing, stress testing, fault injection | Static analysis, code reviews, style checking |
+| Testing emphasis | Load testing, stress testing, fault injection | Static analysis, code reviews, style checking |

-Key question | “Will it keep working correctly?” | “Is it written well?” |
+| Key question | “Will it keep working correctly?” | “Is it written well?” |

 Just like a fancy car, high-quality code tends to be more reliable, though this isn’t always the case.
 Beautifully written code may still fail under certain conditions if it wasn’t tested thoroughly, and the opposite is also true.
 Some reliable applications may have poor code structure, but are tested enough to be stable.